 The good and bad thing (at the same time) is that literally ANYONE can get there: yes, your grandma too if she does not have any hearth or respiratory problems, and all the kids next door and yes you can take your dog too.
 There are cable cars 🚠 and a cogwheel train 🚎 and if you want you can wear your flipp-flopps 👡 or high heels 👠 and still can make it almost (see point 2. for explanations) to the top ⛰

 2. You will probably not make it to the very top

-As much as you want that victorious picture while toughing the summit, this might not be the case if you can not rock climb a bit and have at least some proper shoes.
-The cable car’s 🚠 end station is a few meters under the peak level and on a twin peek.
+As much as you want that victorious picture on the summit, this might not be the case if you won’t rock climb and have some proper shoes.
+The cable car’s 🚠 end station is a few meters below the peak level and on a twin peak.
 You will literally need to climb up bare hands to the top.
 Before being brave and trying to jump with your street shoes to go up, take in consideration the iced rocks and the ravines on all sides.
-Don’t wanna scare you, just keep it safe 😉
+Don’t wanna scare you, just keep it safe. 😉

 3. Caution!
 Construction site.

 As much as unreal it sounds, at almost 3000 m beside rocks and little birds, in summer time there are some important constructions going on. :O At the highest station of the cable car some ares are being closed for renovation, both inside and outside.

 As any mountain weather it can be unpredictable af. 😀 If you are flexible with your visiting dates, than check the weather before and try to go on a sunny day.
 Even so it is not guaranteed that after midday the clouds would not gather gratefully exactly and only on the peak.
 This had happened on the day we went up.
 Thus it still was a unique and breathtaking experience “flying” in the cable car in and out of fluffy white clouds. ☁️ ☁️ ☁️